Maulve/Onscreen-Output/README.md

 # Installation
 Direct Download from Github:

-Step 1: Copy the `onscreen-output` folder from this repository
+Step 1: Copy the `screen-output` folder from this repository

 Step 2: Put the folder into your Godot Project into your `addons` folder